Quick

 1. eepitch-maxima

 I use eepitch to send lines from Emacs to Maxima; see the figure below for the main idea, and my presentation at the EmacsConf2021 for the details.
-My default definition for eepitch-maxima is the simplest possible at the moment - I tried to write a variant that used Fermin MF's maxima-mode, but it behaved in a weird way when it had to sent empty lines.
-TODO: fix that.
+The definition of eepitch-maxima in eev is the simplest possible - just this:

 2. find-angg-es-links

-3. Embedding in LaTeX
+4. Embedding in LaTeX

-Here is an example of how I am embedding Maxima code in LaTeX files.
-The trick that makes eepitch ignore a prefix is explained here.
+Here is an example of how I am embedding Maxima code in LaTeX files; the trick that makes eepitch ignore a prefix is explained here.
 If I execute that eepitch block skipping the lines "load" and "display2d" I get a human-friendly output, as in the first screenshot below; if I execute the lines "load" and "display2d" I get an output that I can process with M-x emaxima-conv (that calls emaxima.lua) to obtain this LaTeX code, that becomes this in the PDF.
 This trick is based on the answers that I got for this question that I sent to Maxima mailing list; note that 1) I am using this copy of emaxima.sty that has two lines commented out, and 2) my emaxima.lua is a quick hack, and it should be converted to elisp at some point.

-4. "Physicist's notation"
+5. "Physicist's notation"

-In 2022jan10 I sent to the Maxima mailing list this big e-mail, that had two parts.
+First version: In 2022jan10 I sent to the Maxima mailing list this big e-mail, that had two parts.
 In the first part I asked about the (internal) differences between using expressions, like "f : x^2", and using functions, like "g(x) := x^3"; the code associated to that part is here.
 In the second part I asked if, and how, Maxima supports "physicists' notation" - where "physicists' notation" ("PN") is my informal name for a notation that is common in old books like this one by Silvanus Thompson.
 In PN variables and functions can share the same names, variables can be "dependent", some arguments can be omitted, and several abbreviations are standard - for example, if y=y(x) then the default meaning for y1 is y1=y(x1)=y(x0+Δx).
 It turns out that YES, Maxima supports physicists' notation, and it's easy to translate calculations in PN to Maxima if we use gradef and subst in the right way to translate between PN and "mathematician's notation".
 I recorded a 20s video demo-ing this - it's here, and its code is here.
 The slides on PN that I prepared for my course on Calculus 3 are here.

-5. Substitution
+6. Substitution

 My first attempts to understand how Maxima implements the "#$expr$" syntax in Lisp are here: 1, 2, 3.
 Then Stavros Macrakis explained how I could define "dosimp" and "doeval" and I produced the example below.
 Its code is here.
 My long e-mail explaining why I am teaching substitution in this way is here (includes gossip).

-6. Luatree
+7. Luatree

 To draw Maxima objects as trees - as in the first screenshot below - I use a program that is made of three files: luatree.mac, luatree.lisp, luatree.lua.
 Its git repo is here, and you can test it by running the test block at the end of luatree.mac.
 There is an explanation of luatree here.